-The Delaware Qualified Dispositions in Trust Act bars original actions and actions to enforce judgments, including judgments entered elsewhere, and it requires any action involving a Delaware asset protection trust to be brought in the Delaware Court of Chancery.
-Any action to set aside a qualified disposition must be based on the Delaware Uniform Fraudulent Transfers Act, subject to limited exceptions related to child support, property divisions, and alimony or certain tort liabilities incurred before the date of the disposition.
-If a creditor's claim under the Delaware Uniform Fraudulent Transfers Act arose before the qualified disposition was made, the creditor must bring suit within four years after the qualified disposition was made or, if later, within one year after the creditor discovered (or should have discovered) the qualified disposition.
-If a creditor's claim under the Delaware Uniform Fraudulent Transfers Act arose concurrent with or subsequent to the qualified disposition, the creditor must bring suit within four years after the qualified disposition was made.
+The Delaware QDTA bars original actions and actions to enforce judgments against the property that is subject to a qualified disposition, including judgments entered elsewhere, instead requiring any action involving a Delaware asset protection trust to be brought in the Delaware Court of Chancery.
+Any action to set aside a qualified disposition must be based on the Delaware Uniform Fraudulent Transfer Act (DUFTA), subject to limited exceptions related to child support, property divisions, and alimony, or certain tort liabilities incurred before the date of the disposition.
+If a creditor's claim under the DUFTA arose before the qualified disposition was made, the creditor must bring suit within four years after the qualified disposition was made or, if later, within one year after the creditor discovered (or should have discovered) the qualified disposition.
+If a creditor's claim under the DUFTA arose concurrent with or subsequent to the qualified disposition, the creditor must bring suit within four years after the qualified disposition was made.
 A creditor must prove by clear and convincing evidence that such transfer was fraudulent.
+Further, should a creditor prove successful, the gualified disposition is only to be avoided to the extent necessary to satisfy the successful creditor, leaving the balance of the gualified disposition intact and afforded the continuing protections of the QDTA.